Fatal Accident Compensation Claims

 If an accident in a public place resulted in your loved one’s death, you might be able to bring a claim.
 This is because under the Occupiers’ Liability Act 1957 occupiers of a public space, such as a shop, owe people entering that space a duty of care.
 An accident in a shop, for example, could prove fatal if the shelving units are not secure and collapse.

-What Compensation Could Be Awarded For A Fatal Accident?
+What Could Be Awarded In Fatal Accident Compensation Claims?

 The Fatal Accidents Act 1976 and the Law Reform (Miscellaneous Provisions) Act 1934 (LRMPA) set out the requirements for fatal injury compensation.